 Subs and Functions

 In VBA we place our code in Subs(or the very similar Functions).
 When most people start with VBA they tend to place all their code in one large Sub.
 However, by using lots of small subs we can make our code more flexible, more efficient and easier to update.

 You can read all about Subs(and Functions) here: The Complete Guide to the VBA Sub

 We use data structures to store groups of similar data.
 They are essentially groups of variables.

 If you are completely new to data structures then the post on arrays is the best one to start with.
 I wrote this post with complete beginners in mind.

 Once you have a firm understanding of the above topics you may want to move onto more advanced techniques and topics.

 At this point what you need to learn really depends on the type of application you are creating and what you are trying to achieve.

-You can check out all the blog posts by category on the contents page.
+You can check out all the VBA articles by category here.